Balance territories for college recruiters

 Data rarely comes in the exact format that you need.
 Read the blog articles Data selection and preparation and No data no problem: Leverage Living Atlas, Spatial Joins, and Data Enrichment to create the layer that you need to learn how the data for this tutorial was prepared.

-To create territories, you need to assign a base layer, which will act as the foundation of the solution.
-Here, you will specify the block groups in Marion County as the base.
+The Create Territory Solution window appears.
+To create territories, you need to assign a base layer to act as the foundation of the solution.
+You'll use the block groups in Marion County as the base.

 - For Input Features, choose Marion County Block Groups.

-A territory solution named RecruitingAreas appears in the Contents pane.
-It has Marion County Block Groups as its base layer, and empty layers for Territories and Levels.
+The tool runs and the Recruiting_Areas territory solution appears in the Contents pane.
+It has Marion County Block Groups as its base layer and empty layers for Territories and Levels.

 - Click the Add another button.

-Nothing appears to change, but two variables—Population_Age_14_To_18 and HighSchool_Count—have been added to the solution.
+Nothing appears to change, but the two variables have been added to the solution.
+You'll confirm by looking at the attribute table for the territories.

 - In the Contents pane, right-click Territories and choose Attribute Table.